alicht/intro-to-git-github-1121/git.md

 Let's initalize a local repository.

-1.  make a directory `mkdir mean-girls` and lets then enter it `cd mean-girls`
+-  make a directory `mkdir mean-girls` and lets then enter it `cd mean-girls`

-Before we put git to use let's create some items. let's go to our terminal and use the touch command to create a README.md.
+Before we put git to use let's create some items. let's go to our terminal and use the `touch` command to create `opening-scene.txt`.

-- we can use the ls command now and we'll see our README.
+- we can use the `ls` command now and we see we have something in our directory.
 - we can check the status of this with git status` and we'll see our README is not committed

 We have an (empty) directory, now what we want to do is initialize it `git init`